sskender/machines/README.md

 # Docker machines
-Various Docker containers I use in everyday life
+Various Docker images I use in everyday life for testing and troubleshooting.